Latest Recall Announced Today In Connection With Defective Switches

 Legal Rights of Those Who Have Been Injured by Defective Cars

-If you believe that a defecive vehicle has caused you to have a collision, you should consider asking an experienced personal injury attorney what to do.
-In your first meeting with the lawyer, you will want to bring in all documents, including the purchase transactions, repair records, and information about the crash such as the police report and medical bills and records.
+If you believe that a defecive vehicle has caused you to have a collision, you should consider consulting with a personal injury attorney.
+Bring in all documents in your possession, including the purchase transactions, repair records, police report and medical bills and records.

 Damages in personal injury lawsuits against auto manufacturers include

 * Physical pain and suffering, mental anguish and physical impairment;